 - Wood can also be treated with borate to prevent termites.
 Borate is a low toxicity chemical that both preserves and protects treated wood by acting as a barrier to termites.
 This is an effective method of prevention typically done during the construction of a new house or structure.

 - Seal any structural cracks or crevices in the walls or foundation of the interior and exterior of your building.
-This will close off potential entrances for termite colonies.

 Solutions to Get Rid of Termites